4.3 Set-up a server-hosted environment

 Test 2FA codes of 6 zeros allow test user access.

-Before proceeding to discuss network specifications, it is important to understand the following other server requirements:
+Before proceeding to discuss network specifications, it is important to understand the following other concepts:

 ConceptDescription